5 Reasons Amazon FBA Is Worth It In 2022

-1) Majority of Consumers Rely on Amazon for ECommerce
+1) The Majority of Consumers Rely on Amazon for ECommerce

-3) Built-in SFP Tools and Features Help with Faster Delivery
+2) Built-in Seller Fulfilled Prime Tools and Features Help with Faster Delivery

-The Amazon platform recently updated its requirements for eligibility for their Seller Fulfilled Prime (SFP) program, set to go into effect February 1, 2021.
-The program is designed to help sellers meet customer demand efficiently and with greater satisfaction while maintaining the credibility of the site and attracting even more consumers to use Amazon as their first-stop ecommerce shop.
+The Amazon platform recently updated its requirements for eligibility for their Seller Fulfilled Prime (SFP) program, which went into effect on February 1, 2021.
+The program is designed to help sellers meet customer demand efficiently and with greater satisfaction while maintaining the credibility of the site and attracting even more consumers to use Amazon as their first-stop eCommerce shop.
 Some of these tools include:

 - Shipping Region Automaton.
 This feature sets up delivery locations for one-day and two-day delivery based on your Amazon warehouse locations and preferred shipping services.